FindMySchool LogoFindMySchool

 This is a college best suited to students who are ready for independent study in an adult environment.
 Those who thrive here are self-motivated, appreciate the professional atmosphere, and value the range of pathways available.
 For families in Blackburn with Darwen and Pennine Lancashire seeking high-quality post-16 education without fees, Blackburn College offers opportunity at scale.

 Yes.
-Blackburn College was rated Good overall by Ofsted in November 2024, with Outstanding ratings in four categories: behaviour and attitudes, personal development, education programmes for young people, and adult learning programmes.
-A-level pass rates reached 100% in 22 subjects in 2024, and the college is one of the largest further education providers in the North West.
+Blackburn College was rated Good overall at its most recent Ofsted inspection, with Outstanding ratings in four categories: behaviour and attitudes, personal development, education programmes for young people, and adult learning programmes.
+Current FindMySchool A-level data shows 50% of entries at A*-B, and the college is one of the largest further education providers in the North West.

 Blackburn College offers A-levels, T-Levels, BTECs, apprenticeships, and degree-level qualifications through its University Centre.
 A-level subjects include Biology, Physics, Mathematics, Law, Accounting, and Psychology.
 T-Levels are available in Digital, Health and Social Care, Early Years, Construction, Engineering, and Business.
 Higher education courses are validated by Lancaster University, UCLan, and the University of South Wales.